 The First World War

 The First World War, the war that was supposed to be the war to end all wars.
 From the summer of 1914 through to the Armistice of November 11th 1918 the world was at war.
 Alliances had been dragged into a conflict triggered by the Assassination of Franz Ferdinand.
 It was a conflict that spread to become truly global.
 Millions of men fought, millions of civilians were displaced.
 Casualty rates soured at battles that are now as infamous as they are famous.
+Medicine changed as a result of the changing injuries of the first world war.
 The war shattered the governments of major powers leading to the rise of the Bolsheviks, the collapse of the German Second Reich and the disintegration of the Hapsburg Empire.
 At its end, the First World War left France and Belgium in particular in tatters.
 A continent had to be rebuilt, peace had to be ensured.

 Causes of the First World War